MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 ### Create a resource account with a phone number

+A top-level auto attendant or call queue will require a phone number be linked to its auto attendant.
 Creating a resource account that uses a phone number would require performing the following tasks in the following order:

 1. Port or get a toll or toll-free service number.
 The number can't be assigned to any other voice services or resource accounts.